 Get a RAC Vehicle Inspection to determine if the car is roadworthy.
 This will give a structural and mechanical report of any vehicle in the UK.
 The current fee of £99 for the basic package consists of a 218–point inspection but if you are keen on a more detailed report it will currently cost you £239.

-To book a vehicle inspection you will need the vehicle registration number, the seller’s permission, and the address where the vehicle is kept.
+To book a vehicle inspection you will need the vehicle registration number, the seller’s permission and the address where the vehicle is kept.

 It’s very important as a buyer that you perform a full check on any vehicle to be imported into Ireland from the UK before you buy.
 An auto history check from the AA will investigate issues around any outstanding car finance or loans or if the vehicle was ever reported as stolen.
-You can request a comprehensive car history check for just £6.
+You can request a comprehensive car history check from just £6.